aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 ..
 K-point mesh is selected to have a minimum k-point density of 0.2 Å-1 A Marzari-Vanderbilt smearing of 0.02 Ry is used for the electronic occupations

-The workflow should take ~10 minutes on your virtual machine.
+The workflow should take ~5 minutes on the AiiDAlab cluster.
 You may notice that ``verdi process list`` now shows more than one entry:

 .. code-block:: console